Australian Government Architecture

 The following standards show what to do to satisfy this policy.

-Grant Management systems enable the administration of grants throughout their entire lifecycles.
-Functions include, but are not limited to, processing grant applications, assessment of eligibility, management of grant funding, tracking of grants and grant programs, auditing, and…
+Grant management systems enable the administration of grants throughout their entire lifecycles.
+Functions include processing grant applications, assessment of eligibility, management of grant funding, tracking of grants and grant programs, auditing, and reporting.
+These functions are common…

 Designs